 - Relapses push you back to day one.

 In GA’s 12-steps, you take one step at a time.
 To reach the next step, you need to do/admit/believe certain things.
 Sometimes, that’s difficult, and the person gets stuck.
-On QG, we don’t think there is a linear process to become gambling-free.
+On QG, we don’t think there is a linear process to becoming gambling-free.
 We believe there’ll be bumps on the way.
-Sometimes we struggle, need a little time, perhaps need a new perspective on things.
+Sometimes we struggle, need a little time, and perhaps need a new perspective on things.
 To get ahead, the user can either do something else or discuss and share their experience in the forum or live chat.

 The main difference between QG and GA is what we aim to achieve.
 In GA, the goal is to create a sober addict.
 The goal is to help the person not gamble again, but the person will remain a gambling addict for the rest of their life.